Chrome Management (puppeteer)

 await this.puppeteer.closeActiveConnections(page?)

-This method must be called after the request processing is complete or before changing the proxy for processing the next attempt
+This method should be called after completing the request processing or before changing the proxy to process the next attempt.

-The Chrome browser by default leaves open connections to the sites it connects to; this method allows control over the number of resources used and reduces the load on proxies
+By default, the Chrome browser keeps connections open to the sites it connects to; this method allows controlling the number of resources used and also reduces the load on the proxy.

 await this.puppeteer.logScreenshot()